benopotamus/django-htmx-okayjack/README.md

 # Okayjack (Django+htmx)

-Okayjack (+`django-render-blocks`) extends Django and htmx a smidge so they are even more pleasant to use! 🥳
+Okayjack (+`django-render-blocks`) extends Django and htmx a smidge so they are even _more_ pleasant to use! 🥳

-1. Extends htmx by moving all htmx logic to the request markup by default
+1. **Extends htmx** by moving all htmx logic to the request markup by default
-	a.
-Which template or DTL block to use for a response
+    1. Which template or DTL block to use for a response
-	a.
-How to handle a successful (valid) form submission vs an errorenous (invalid) ones
+    1. How to handle a successful (valid) form submission vs an errorenous (invalid) ones
-	a.
-Triggering an action after a response is received
+    1. Triggering an action after a response is received

-1. Extends Django's REST verbs support (adds a body to PATCH etc)
+1. **Extends Django's** REST verbs support (adds a body to PATCH etc)

 Codewise, Okayjack is:
 1. Some Django middleware